6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 6. Natural Supplements

-Additionally, incorporating adaptogenic herbs like rhodiola or ginseng into your daily routine can also help regulate cortisol levels and reduce stress.
+Additionally, incorporating adaptogenic herbs like rhodiola or ginseng in to your daily routine can also help regulate cortisol levels and reduce stress.
 These supplements work to balance the body’s response to stress, allowing for better relaxation and improved sleep.